 Service desk integration comes in multiple forms, each designed to solve specific business challenges.
 Similar to ITSM integration, service desk integration occurs in various forms:

-• Data Integration helps customer success managers to pull ticket information from platforms like Zendesk, Freshdesk, and Jira Service Management into a unified dashboard.
+- Data Integration helps customer success managers pull ticket information from platforms like Zendesk, Freshdesk, Freshservice, and Jira Service Management into a unified reporting layer.

-• Point-to-Point Integration uses APIs or webhooks to establish a dedicated communication channel between exactly two tools.
+- Point-to-Point Integration uses APIs or webhooks to establish a dedicated communication channel between exactly two tools.
+This works for simple scenarios but becomes unmanageable as you add more platforms.

-• Hub-and-Spoke Integration uses a central integration hub that connects all service desks through a single intermediary platform, instead of creating individual connections between every system pair.
+- Hub-and-Spoke Integration uses a central integration hub that connects all service desks through a single intermediary platform, instead of creating individual connections between every system pair.
+This reduces the number of connections needed from n(n-1)/2 to just n.

-• Legacy System Integration connects modern service desks with older, on-premise ITSM platforms that may lack modern APIs or cloud connectivity.
+- Legacy System Integration connects modern service desks with older, on-premise ITSM platforms that may lack modern APIs or cloud connectivity.
+Organizations running Azure DevOps Server or other on-premise tools often need this approach.

-• Middleware-Based Integration uses dedicated integration platforms (iPaaS solutions) that sit between service desks and handle all data transformation, routing, and orchestration logic.
+- Middleware-Based Integration uses dedicated integration platforms (iPaaS solutions) that sit between service desks and handle all data transformation, routing, and orchestration logic.
+These platforms abstract away the complexity of dealing with different APIs and data formats.

-• Self-Service Portal Integration connects knowledge bases and user portals with your service desk infrastructure to empower users to resolve common issues independently by accessing support articles, FAQs, and troubleshooting guides.
+- Self-Service Portal Integration connects knowledge bases and user portals with your service desk infrastructure to empower users to resolve common issues independently.

-Hybrid Integration bridges cloud-based service desks with on-premise systems, a common scenario during cloud migration projects.
+- Hybrid Integration bridges cloud-based service desks with on-premise systems, a common scenario during cloud migration projects or for organizations with mixed infrastructure.

 What’s the Difference Between ITSM and Service Desk?

 A common misconception is that ITSM (IT service management) and service desk are interchangeable concepts.
-But the truth is that despite their similarities, some key factors differentiate both—I’ll show you how.
+Despite their similarities, some key factors differentiate them.

 ITSM is a framework of practices and procedures governing the entire spectrum of IT services.
 It covers everything from detection to delivery, ensuring that the business requirements stay at the forefront.

-Platforms like Zendesk, Freshdesk, Freshservice, ServiceDesk Plus, and even Jira Service Management can be used as service desks.
+Platforms like Zendesk, Freshdesk, Freshservice, ServiceDesk Plus, Asana, and Jira Service Management can be used as service desks.

 A service desk is only one aspect of ITSM, which focuses on handling technical issues for customers.
 It serves as a portal where users file service requests and get timely assistance.